 The personality dispositions or traits that transcend the influence of the situational context and time when choosing coping strategies (Lazarus, 1993).

 When the individuals respond with cognitive and behavioral efforts at managing or altering the problem causing distress.

 When an individual responds with efforts to manage the emotional response to a stressful event by focusing directly on it in a constructive way.

-When an individual responds by finding mining and understanding, not seeking to put a positive interpretation on the problem, but to learn.
+When an individual responds by finding meaning and understanding, not seeking to put a positive interpretation on the problem, but to learn.